SCHWIND is a specialist for eye laser systems

-Our entire focus is on eye surgery, and our business strategy is built on the long-term satisfaction of doctors and patients.
+Our entire focus is on eye laser surgery, and our business strategy is built on the long-term satisfaction of doctors and patients.
 Through continuous innovation, we have repeatedly been responsible for pivotal progress in the field of eye laser treatment.
 Our solutions are based on the deep specialist knowledge and long experience of our staff, and on our close and fruitful collaboration with doctors.

 They make use of pioneering innovations, like their high ablation speed and unique eye tracking in seven dimensions, which greatly increases the precision of the laser ablation.